Kamran Mirza

 Kamran Mirza (c.
-1509 - 16/18 October 1557) was the second son of Babur, the founder of the Mughal Empire and the first Mughal Emperor.
+1509 – 16/18 October 1557) was the second son of Babur, the founder of the Mughal Empire and the first Mughal Emperor.
 Kamran Mirza was born in Kabul to Babur's wife Gulrukh Begum.
 He was half-brother to Babur's eldest son Humayun, who would go on and inherit the Mughal throne, but he was full-brother to Babur's third son, Askari.
 A divan written in Persian and Chagatai is attributed to him.

 Early life

-Kamran Mirza was born in around 1509 to Babur and Gulrukh Begum, a lady of the Begchik Mughals.
+Kamran Mirza was born around 1509 to Babur and Gulrukh Begum, a lady of the Begchik Mughals.
 Kamran spent his early childhood in Kabul, where Babur's household was based during the years before the conquest of India.

 Kamran received the traditional Timurid aristocratic education, which included theology, Persian literature, history, calligraphy, martial arts, and equestrian skills.
 Babur personally oversaw the moral and intellectual formation of his sons.
 In 1522, he composed a didactic masnavi titled Dar-e-Fiqha Mubaiyan, commonly referred to as Mubin, containing approximately 2,000 verses in Persian.
 This work was written specifically for Kamran's instruction in Islamic law, reflecting Babur's ambition to raise a pious and principled ruler.

-Babur also regularly sent him valuable books from his Indian conquests, including scholarly texts, commentaries, and poetic works, in an effort to develop Kamran's literary interests.
+Babur also regularly sent him valuable books from his Indian conquests, including scholarly texts, commentaries, and poetic works, in an effort to cultivate Kamran's literary interests.